advancedresearch/the_century_of_satire/chronology.md

 - Written by [Homer](#homer)
 - Copy is held in a portrait of [Calliope](#calliope), one of the [Muses](#muses)
+- Features [Helen of Troy](#helen-of-troy), who is kidnapped and this starts the war on Troy
 - Wikipedia: https://en.wikipedia.org/wiki/Odyssey

 ### Helen of Troy